w3c/wai-website/_tips/developing.md

 Be as forgiving of format as possible when processing user input.
 For example, accept phone numbers that include spaces and delete the spaces as needed.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Australian phone number field with forgiving validation" class="example" %}
+{% include_cached box.html type="start" title="Example: Australian phone number field with forgiving validation" class="example" %}
 {:/}

 <div class="avoid-mistakes html-example">